rjpaskin/codefirst-girls-bristol_source/_sessions/c1s3/0_recap.md

 title: Recap from last time
 ---

-### Before you start: updating gitgit

-There have been some updates and improvements to gitgit!
-To get these improvements open the command line and run:

-    gem update gitgit

-To check it worked run

-    gitgit version

-it should say '0.0.5' (or higher).

 ### Before you start: verifying github email address

 Today we're going to be putting up your first site using [GitHub